batstateu-is/2025-BatstateU-IS/README.md

     # Final straight drive until the robot detects stall (end of lap or obstacle)
     sannisLivisa.driveUntilStalled(150, 600, 300, heading=0)
 ```

+### 4.6.
+Surprise Rule Strategies

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the competition, Surprise Rules are special challenges that are revealed on the spot.
+Teams do not know these rules beforehand, so the robot must be designed with flexible programming and adaptable behavior.
+The goal is to quickly analyze the newly introduced rule and apply a fast but reliable solution using the robot’s existing sensors and movement logic.
+The team were able to practice and strategize with some possible surprise rules that might be given on the day of the competition.
+The following will discuss the strategies implemented for each possible rules.

+## Introduction of a Surprise Element
+- For this particular surprise challenge, a blue rectangular block is added to the field.
+This object acts as a new road sign, specifically indicating a roundabout.
+These are the possible scenarios that may be executed: the robot must pass the sign on the right side, the robot must complete a counter-clockwise loop around the blue block without touching it, and the robot must continue its normal path after exiting the loop.

+1. Detection Phase
+   - Our robot is already programmed to detect colors and obstacles for navigation.
+For this challenge: We classify the blue block as a newly recognized “special object.”
+Once the camera or color sensor sees blue within a defined boundary box, the robot switches into Surprise Mode.

+2. Positioning Phase
+   - Before entering the loop: The robot slows down and approaches the blue block from the correct angle.
+It positions itself on the right side of the sign, as required by the rule.
+The robot uses distance sensors to maintain a safe buffer from the object.

+3. Execution Phase
+   - We use a simple, reliable maneuver: The robot performs a controlled arc around the block by combining forward motion on one motor and a slight inward turn on the other.
+The arc is repeated until the robot completes roughly 300–360 degrees around the object.
+To maintain stability, the turning radius is fixed and tested beforehand.
+This ensures a clean, consistent counter-clockwise circle without bumping into the sign.

+4. Exit Phase
+   - After completing the loop: The robot realigns to the forward direction.
+It resumes its previous navigation logic.

 ---